google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/http-caching.markdown

 </thead>
 <tr>
   <td>max-age=86400</td>
-  <td>Response can be cached by browser and any intermediary caches for up to 1 day (60 seconds x 60 minutes x 24 hours)</td>
+  <td>Response can be cached by browser and any intermediary caches (i.e. it is "public") for up to 1 day (60 seconds x 60 minutes x 24 hours)</td>
 </tr>
 <tr>
   <td>private, max-age=600</td>